TshwetsoMo/NeihbourGoods/README.md

 Backend Development: Utilized PHP and MySQL for server-side scripting and database management.
 Frontend Development: Employed HTML, CSS, and Bootstrap 5 for responsive and accessible design.
 Security Measures: Implemented prepared statements and input validation to protect against SQL injection and XSS attacks.

-Highlights
+### Highlights

 Successfully integrated a user-friendly interface that allows seamless navigation.
 Implemented a robust request management system that enhances user interaction.
-Achieved a consistent and appealing design across all pages.
+Achieved a consistent and appealing design across all pages that is responsive on multiple devices with differing screen sizes.

 ### Challenges